wasabipesto/beehive/src/media-2024/index.md

 The mostly-untrue story of Stalin’s death and the chaos around it.

 Equal parts grave, awkward, funny, and depressing.
-I was lucky enough to watch it with someone much better informed about Russian history than I am, who was able to fill in my wide cracks of understanding and make the movie much funnier.
+I was lucky enough to watch it with someone much better informed about Russian history than I am, who was able to fill in my wide gaps of understanding and make the movie much funnier.

 # TV Series